Is Calamari Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women eat calamari?

-Yes, pregnant women can safely eat calamari when it's thoroughly cooked.
-Calamari is actually one of the best seafood choices during pregnancy because it contains only 0.024 parts per million of mercury, which is significantly lower than fish like tuna, swordfish, or shark.
+Yes, pregnant women can safely eat calamari when it is fully cooked.
+Calamari (squid) is considered a low mercury seafood option, making it one of the safer choices during pregnancy.
 The FDA and EPA recommend pregnant women eat 8-12 ounces of low mercury seafood per week, and calamari fits well within these guidelines.
+Just ensure it's cooked to an internal temperature of 145°F and appears opaque white throughout.

 What are the risks of calamari during pregnancy?

-The primary risk of calamari during pregnancy is consuming it raw or undercooked, which could expose you to harmful bacteria or parasites.
-Some breaded calamari products contain sodium aluminum phosphate, which has been linked to reduced fetal growth at high exposure levels.
-To minimize risks, always ensure calamari is cooked to 145°F and check ingredient labels on breaded varieties.
-When prepared properly, calamari poses minimal risk to pregnant women.
+The primary risks of eating calamari during pregnancy are consuming it raw or undercooked, which could expose you to harmful bacteria or parasites.
+While calamari is low in mercury, eating excessive amounts of any seafood can lead to mercury accumulation.
+Some breaded calamari products contain sodium aluminum phosphate, which has been associated with developmental concerns at elevated exposure levels.
+Stick to fully cooked calamari from reputable sources and limit intake to 2-3 servings per week.

 Is fried calamari high in mercury?

 No, fried calamari is not high in mercury.
-Calamari contains only 0.024 parts per million of mercury, making it one of the lowest mercury seafood options available.
-This is significantly less than high mercury fish like shark, swordfish, tuna, and marlin.
-Because of its low mercury content, you can safely enjoy 2-3 servings of calamari per week during pregnancy, where one serving equals about 4 ounces.
+Calamari contains only 0.024 parts per million (PPM) of mercury, which is significantly lower than high mercury fish like shark, swordfish, and king mackerel.
+This low mercury content means you can safely enjoy 2-3 servings of calamari per week during pregnancy.
+The frying process does not affect mercury levels, though fried preparations may be higher in calories and sodium than grilled or sautéed options.

 How Do We Score Products for Pregnancy Safety?